HarshRohila/rohilaharsh/apps/web-dev-blog/content/posts/emberjs-for-beginners.md

 This double curly bracket syntax allows to write conditional logic in templates. `showHeader` is a JS variable, simply changing that variable value to `false` can remove header from our page, cool right?

-Think about how you will do it using JavaScript only, it needs lots of code to do this simple thing.
+Think about how you will do it using JavaScript only.
+It needs lots of code to do this simple thing.

+We can write all HTML of our app in `application.hbs` file.
+But when our app gets bigger the file size of this file will increase, making it difficult to maintain.
+For that Ember is having components

+## Components

+Large Template files (.hbs files) can be divided into smaller templates files.
+So that it is easier to manage.
+And these small templates can be used multiple times.
+These small templates are called components.